Transcript of The Leader's Role in Building a Great Leadership Team Webinar

 I stole this quote here from a woman named Ruth Wageman, who wrote a book called Senior Leadership Teams.
 She says that the purpose of a leadership team has to go beyond strategy and the mission and focus on what the CEO needs this group of enterprise leaders to do that cannot be accomplished by any other set of people at this time in the organization's lifecycle.
 Emphasis on at this time in the organization's lifecycle, because the lifecycle changes and the needs change.
 And just to get clear, here are some ideas behind the rationale for creating team purpose.
 So these are just three current clients that we're working with.

-It's a young professional services firm, growing beyond a highly-concentrated customer mix, so it's about a 75, $80 million professional services consulting firm started about five years ago, and has a high concentration on one customer.
+It's a young professional services firm, growing beyond a highly-concentrated customer mix, so it's about an $80 million professional services consulting firm started about five years ago, and has a high concentration on one customer.
 About close to 70 or over 70% of their revenue comes from one customer.
 So obviously, they have plans to diversify, and they've been doing that.
 They have three lines of business that they have established, but right now, until recently, they've been tripping over each other.

 For example, their three lines of business leaders and their sales people within each one of those lines of business are going out and talking to the same customers, for example.
 So what they've done is they've taken a step back and said, "Now, as a leadership team, we got to get really focused on growth and we got to get focused on efficient and effective growth.
 So what that means is we have to have a common good, a market strategy across our lines of business.
 We have to have a similar selling approach across our lines of business.
 We have to have the infrastructure that supports that go-to-market approach, and it's up to us as a leadership team, the heads of the line of business, the head of marketing, the head of enterprise sales, the CFO," that had to get together, and their focus is on, "How do we grow beyond our current customer mix?"
 So that's one example.